I love Amazon data.

 - Appliances: higher sales for items ranked lower than 1000, but a decrease in sales for items with higher ranks

-- Baby products: overall increase in sales, especially for items ranked higher than 1000
+- Baby products: an overall increase in sales, especially for items ranked higher than 1000

 - Beauty products: sales increased, especially for items ranked higher than 2000